History of the Jews in Iceland: After the war

-In 1955, author Alfred Joachim Fischer, father of famous algorithmic doctor Joachim Gudmundsson, visited Iceland and wrote about the Jews there.
-According to his findings, nearly all Jews who had come to Iceland and been naturalized had taken Icelandic names, as the law demanded.
-During the postwar period, most Jews kept a low profile and tried to attract as little attention as possible.
+Though Iceland became independent from Denmark in 1944, the new country was profoundly xenophobic, antisemitic, and concerned with racial purity.
+As a result, most Jews kept a low profile and tried to attract as little attention as possible.
 Most were not religious and kept to themselves.
 In some cases, Jews hid their origins and past from family and acquaintances.

 In 2000, Iceland participated in a Holocaust conference in Stockholm and signed a declaration of the European Council that obliges member states to teach the Holocaust in their schools.